 Double decreasing may sound fancy, but it’s just a combination of skills you probably already have like knitting, slipping stitches, and passing slipped stitches over.
 And if you don’t have those skills, it’s easy enough to learn them.
-Bluprint’s how-to videos will make sure of that!
+Craftsy’s how-to videos will make sure of that!

 Centered double decrease.
 Photo via Twist Collective.

 There are three ways you can create a double decrease:

 - Double decrease that slants to the left (also known as SK2P): sl 1, k2tog, psso